 Ways to be of service in ITAA:

 - Welcoming newcomers.
-Help newcomers feel safe, welcome and valued as a human being, no matter how badly they feel trapped inside their internet and technology addiction.
+Help newcomers feel safe, welcome and valued as a human being, no matter how badly they might feel trapped inside their internet and technology addiction.
 Supporting others and remembering what it felt like to attend your first meeting can be an aid in maintaining an “attitude of gratitude”, which is of great support in maintaining daily sobriety.

 - Start a new meeting!
-Anybody can start a new meeting, including newcomers.
+Anybody can start a new meeting.
 You can look at our meeting schedule to see gaps in which a new meeting could be added.
 It can be helpful to find a dedicated co-chair or meeting buddy so you’re not alone.
 If you start a new meeting, just send an email through the contact form and we can add it to the calendar.
 Here are some more suggestions for starting new meetings.

 - Outreach.
 Consider reaching out to other members.
-Sharing about your experience, strength and hope and giving another member the chance to offer service by asking for help in overcoming struggles, slips and relapses is a great form of service.
+Sharing about your experience, strength and hope and giving another member the chance to offer service by asking them for help in overcoming struggles, slips and relapses is a great form of service.
 After sharing, asking how your fellow is doing is also a way to be of service.

 - Sponsorship.
 If you have sobriety and experience in working the steps, consider sponsoring another member.
 It’s often recommended to wait until you’ve taken step 3 before you start sponsoring newcomers.
 Sponsorship is a great way to help others, and it is often equally as helpful for your own recovery as well.
 “We only keep what we have by giving it away.”